vichua2006/ApoclaypseHacks2024/README.md

 # APOCALIFT

-3 highschoolers building "state of the art" weaponry to survive a zombie apocalypse!
+4 highschoolers building "state of the art" weaponry to survive a zombie apocalypse! test